Serving all people by providing personalized health and wellness through exemplary care, education and research.

 It is important to follow the eating plan that has been laid out for you.
 The surgery was only the first step.
 Success in losing weight depends on the choices you make after surgery.

 For 2 to 3 weeks after surgery, you will likely be on a liquid diet.
 You will then be able to eat pureed or soft foods only for an additional 2 to 3 weeks.
-Follow your health care provider's instructions for what liquids and soft foods are best.
+Follow your bariatric surgery team's instructions for what liquids and soft foods are best.
 After this time, you can begin to bring other foods back into your diet, following the guidelines from your bariatric surgery team and dietitian.

 After surgery, your stomach can only hold 2 to 4 tablespoons of food or drink.
 After about a year, it will expand to hold up to 16 tablespoons of food or drink.
 Because of its small size, you will need to eat and drink much less at any 1 meal than you did before surgery.
 You will need to plan your meals carefully.
 The foods you choose should be healthy and nutritious.
 Work with a dietitian to learn how to eat and the best foods to choose.
 Follow the eating plan you are given.
 Below are general guidelines.

 You should have 4 to 6 small meals per day, following your bariatric dietitian's recommendations.

 Try to eat the right amount of protein (see “Get enough protein” below).